The Multiset Partition Algebra: Introduction

 For a vector $\lambda=(\lambda_1,\ldots, \lambda_s)$ of non-negative integers, the representation

 along with the tensor product of exterior powers of $F^n$ are the building blocks for constructing the irreducible polynomial representations of $GL_n(F)$.
 By the restriction $\Sym^{\lambda}(F^n)$ is also a representation of $S_n$.
 For a partition $\nu$ of $n$, let $a_{\nu}^{\lambda}$ denote the multiplicity of the irreducible representation of $S_n$ corresponding to $\nu$ in $\Sym^{\lambda}(F^n)$.
 These multiplicities are interpreted as a count of certain multiset tableaux in~\cite{OZ} and in~\cite[Proposition 3.11]{Nate}.
-In Theorem~\ref{lm:gen_lambda} we obtain the ordinary generating function for $\{a^{\lambda}_{\nu}\}_{\lambda}$ as the plethysm $s_{\nu}[1+h_1+h_2+\cdots]$.
-As a result, we explicitly describe the irreducible representations of $S_n$ occurring in $\Sym^{\lambda}(F^n)$ when $\lambda=(k)$ in Theorem~\ref{coro:mult_irrep}.
-Due to Schur--Weyl duality between $\MP_k(n)$ and $S_n$, this is also an indexing set of the irreducible representations of $\MP_k(n)$.
-Another application (Theorem~\ref{theorem:r-gen}) of this generating function yields a generating function for the restriction coefficients, i.e., the multiplicities of the irreducible representation of $S_n$ in the restriction of an irreducible polynomial representation of $GL_n(F)$ to $S_n$.
+In Lemma~\ref{lm:gen_lambda} we obtain the ordinary generating function for $\{a^{\lambda}_{\nu}\}_{\lambda}$.
+As a result, we give an indexing set for the irreducible representations of $S_n$ occurring in $\Sym^{\lambda}(F^n)$ when $\lambda=(k)$ in Theorem~\ref{coro:mult}.
+Due to Schur--Weyl duality between $\MP_k(n)$ and $S_n$, this is also an indexing set of the irreducible representations of $\MP_k(n)$ when $n\geqslant 2k$.
+Another application of this generating function yields a generating function for the restriction coefficients (see Proposition~\ref{theorem:r-gen}), i.e., the multiplicities of an irreducible representation of $S_n$ in the restriction of an irreducible polynomial representation of $GL_n(F)$ to $S_n$.